ABOUT BEAU

 Beau decided his place was to sleep with his head on the pillow beside me.

-Beau loved my mare Sparkie.
+Beau also formed a strong connection with my mare Sparkie.
 He used to follow her everywhere.
-Sparkie loved Beau just as much.
-Her 'soul mate' Misty Blue had died tragically not long before Beau came to live with us.
-For some reason little Beau lifted Sparkie's spirits so much, as he lifted mine.
+Sparkie's soul mate Misty Blue had died tragically not long before Beau came to live with us.
+For some reason little Beau lifted Sparkie's spirits, as he lifted mine.
 Normally Sparkie was not interested in dogs.
-In fact she hated dogs, but as you can see from this photo, Sparkie and Beau were very comfortable and happy being close to each other.
+In fact she hated dogs but as you can see from this photo, Sparkie and Beau were comfortable and happy being close to each other.

 Muscles, the dog next door, spent more time with us than with his own family.
 Beau used to love his daily walks with Jessie and Muscles.
-Beau was fascinated with the tiny quail hiding in the bush by the side of the track, and the bush pheasants, rabbits and wallabies we would see on our walks through the environmental park.
+Beau was fascinated with the tiny quail hiding in the bush by the side of the track and the wild birds, rabbits and wallabies we would see on our walks through the environmental park.

 Beau invented the phrase ‘in your face’.
 He had to be involved in everything I did and he could not get enough attention or love from me.
 Beau was very naughty but no matter what he did, he had such a way about him, all I could do was laugh.

 I enrolled Beau in puppy kindy and then dog obedience classes.
-He was very intelligent and learned quickly but his attention span was short and he was not tempted by food rewards.
-I enrolled Jessie as well even though she was a very good girl and 10 years old because I did not want her to feel 'left out'.
-Jessie enjoyed it much more than Beau.
-Benmore was too old to go back to dog obedience classes and he never did what he was told anyway.
+He was intelligent and learned quickly but his attention span was short and he was not tempted by food rewards.
+I enrolled Jessie in a dog obedience class as well even though she was 10 years old because I did not want her to feel 'left out'.
+Jessie enjoyed the class much more than Beau.
+Benmore was 16 years old.
+He failed dog obedience and he still objected strongly if I asked him to "sit" so Benmore was not enrolled but he still came with us to the classes.

 Life was so much fun and so exciting for Beau.

 In March 2003 when Beau was 2 years old I took him to a dog show to see whether or not he liked it.
-I had tried showing Beau a couple of times when he was younger but he made it very clear to me that he did not enjoy it.
-I was advised by the 'experts' that I had no chance of showing Beau successfully because he was too old and I was a new handler with very limited knowledge of grooming.
-Despite this, Beau did exceptionally well.
-He won his ribbons on his own merit.
-I believe Beau would have run along beside me in a show ring without a lead.
-Beau had an outstanding presence in the show ring.
+I had tried showing Beau a couple of times when he was younger but he made it clear to me that he did not enjoy it so I did not continue.
+I was advised by the 'experts' that I had left it too late for Beau to be trained for the show ring, in addition to my being a new handler with limited knowledge of grooming.
+Beau surprised them all .. in only a handful of shows Beau was well on his way to winning his Australian Championship title!!
+As well as his conformation, Beau's movement was amazing.
+He literally seemed to glide above the top of the ground when he moved.
+Never in my life have I seen a dog move like Beau.
+He did not require training to want to run beside me in a show ring, or anywhere else.

 I regret very much I took up this 'hobby' because this may be the reason why Beau was stolen.
 This was the only change in our routine before Beau was stolen on 1 July 2003.

-I follow a little ritual which my parents used to do with me.
-Every night I kiss my dogs and horses and tell them that I love them very much and I’ll see them in the morning.
-I tell my horses to be very careful during the night.
-In the morning I kiss them all and tell them how much I love them and I am so thankful they are safe.
-Whenever I have to leave them, I kiss them all and tell them to be very careful until I get back home.
+Each night before I go to sleep I kiss my dogs and horses and tell them how much I love them.
+Because the horses live outside I ask them to be careful during the night.
+In the morning I kiss them all and tell them again how much I love them.
+Whenever I have to leave them, I kiss them all and tell them to be careful until I get back home.
 The first thing I do when I arrive home is to kiss them all and tell them how much I love them, and again, I am so thankful they are safe.

 This all changed for Beau on 1 July 2003.

 Can you imagine how Beau has suffered .. his trauma, his grief, his fear, his confusion, his insecurity from being forcibly taken away from his mum, his family and his home where he was so very happy and so very loved ??
 What had he done wrong ??
 Where was his mum ??
-Why didn't she come to him and bring him back home ??
+Why had she not come to bring him back home ??